Up to 4 Passengers

 Explore magnificent glaciers by boat or historic bus.
 Watch for mountain goats, the official symbol of Glacier National Park.

-Yellowstone National Park (Western park area) – 2 nights
+Yellowstone National Park (western side) – 2 nights

-Yellowstone is the place to see abundant wildlife on a guided private tour, and to marvel at the other-wordly geysers and hot pools.
+Yellowstone is the place to see abundant wildlife on a guided private tour (included in trip price), and to marvel at the other-worldly geysers and hot pools.

 Yellowstone to Grand Teton: 80 miles